 - Exam registration requirements

-2) participation in the experimental activities and contribution to a written report and a poster are required before the students can participate in the examination.
-(1 report and 1 poster presented per group)
+Participation in the experimental activities and contribution to a written report and a presentation are required before the students can participate in the examination.

 - Marking scale